TDStrasser/KookaBlockly-Reference/docs/source/display.rst

    Display Print-and example script

-This example results in a display that looks like this and is updated every second.
+This example results in a display that looks like :numref:`disprtoutput` and is updated every second.

+.. _disprtoutput:
 .. figure:: images/display-print-and-tw.png
    :width: 300
    :align: center